Sammidysam/file-templater/README.md

 The binary file is named `template`.
 If this conflicts with any other program, do open an issue, as I am willing to change it.
 For me at least, it conflicts with nothing.
-The command-line interface allows for the standard switches for help and displaying the version, `-h`, `--help`, `-v`, and `--version`, as well as seven other custom switches.
+The command-line interface allows for the standard switches for help and displaying the version, `-h`, `--help`, `-v`, and `--version`, as well as six other custom switches.

 `-t` is used to load a template to be loaded into the current directory.
 It expects only a single argument of the name of the template to load.